The City of Woodland provides recycling pickup services free of charge to its residents.

 Valet service is any recycling pickup that is not curbside at the street.

 Woodland is happy to arrange valet service as an add-on to the basic curbside service for $11/month or $132/year (Republic fee plus 10% administrative charge), invoiced annually each December and must be paid by January 1.
-Valet service is defined as pickup that is not curbside at the street, regardless of whether it is walk-up or drive up by the Republic crew.
-Valet service requires two documents to be signed and returned to City Hall (20225 Cottagewood Road, Deephaven, MN 55331) or emailed to [email protected]:
+Valet service is defined as any pickup that is not curbside, regardless of whether it is walk-up or drive up by the Republic crew.
+Valet service requires two documents (below) to be signed and returned to City Hall (20225 Cottagewood Road, Deephaven, MN 55331) or emailed to [email protected]:

 Hennepin County Drop-Off Facilities